wdeasy/byoc.ninja/README.md

 >sudo nano /etc/hosts

 add and save
->127.0.0.1	qconsteambrowser-dev
+>127.0.0.1	qconsteambrowser

 >sudo service nginx restart
 >rake assets:clobber
 >rake assets:precompile

-once everything is set up, you should be able to sign in through steam with the user you put in the seeds.rb file and see athe admin bar.
+Once everything is set up, you should be able to navigate to qconsteambrowser/servers.
+You will see the admin bar once you sign in through steam with the user you put in the seeds.rb file.